kishanpatel789/snipster/README.md

 # Snipster

 Snipster is a code snippet management system.
-It does the following:
+It lets you...

 - Add new code snippets with metadata.
 - Search, list, favorite, and tag your snippets.
 - Access snippets via CLI, API, and a graphical UI.

 ## Installation